collective/collective.easyslideshow/src/collective/easyslideshow/README.txt

 Customization
 =============

-- Slideshow appearance can be further modified by overriding ``slideshow_macros.pt``
+- Slideshow appearance can be further modified by overriding ``slideshow_macros.pt`` with z3c.jbot
 - The slideshow macro can be put into a custom template with the following code::

     <metal:block use-macro="here/slideshow_macros/macros/slideshow">